These vegan peanut butter pancakes are fluffy and delicious! Packed with peanut butter AND chocolate chips for the perfect breakfast.

 Peanut butter just makes everything better.

 What’s that saying?
 ‘It’s the best thing since sliced bread’.
 I think it should have rather been: ‘It’s the best thing since peanut butter!‘

 Whatever the ‘thing’ is.
 Cos I think it could be argued that peanut butter is the best invention ever.

 These vegan peanut butter pancakes take something that is simply amazing: pancakes, and then add on layers upon layers of deliciousness.
 Pancakes + peanut butter + chocolate chips + melted peanut butter and melted chocolate for serving = the most delicious breakfast ever.

 The recipe is a simple adaptation of our vegan pancakes recipe because that recipe is a total winner.
-And from there I just added in some peanut butter and then went a step further and added in some chocolate chips too because why not.
+And from there I just added peanut butter and then went a step further and added chocolate chips too because why not.

-The peanut butter flavor in the actual pancakes is subtle, not strong.
-But then you top them with some melted peanut butter to really make that peanut butter flavor pop!
+The peanut butter flavor in the actual pancakes is subtle, but then you top them with melted peanut butter to really make that peanut butter flavor pop!

 The chocolate chips of course go all melty and delicious and that mixes with the peanut butter flavor and basically it equals a party in your mouth.